Communities of Giving Legacy Initiative

 In March 2016, The Communities of Giving Legacy Initiative (CGLI) launched The Young Philanthropists (TYPs) for high school students.
 TYPs participate in a program designed to spark their curiosity about grantmaking, community impact and philanthropy.
 After hearing from community leaders and philanthropists in the community, TYPs have the opportunity to award two $1,500 grants to community organizations.

-Emerging Philanthropists of Color
+Emerging Philanthropists of Color®

-The Emerging Philanthropists of Color (EPC) initiative is a unique giving circle of the Communities of Giving Legacy Initiative (CGLI).
+The Emerging Philanthropists of Color® (EPC) initiative is a unique giving circle of the Communities of Giving Legacy Initiative (CGLI).
 It offers access to people, places and experiences for entrepreneurial individuals of color who are enthusiastic about collective giving.
 As a result, joining EPC is a life-changing experience.

 Close Up Washington, D.C.
 Experience

-Participants in this program commit to eight months of social change.
+Participants in this program commit to several months of social change.
 The highlight of the program is learning in the classroom.
 The classroom in this case is the foundation of democracy; our nation’s capital.
 Our youth will visit everything from the Martin Luther King, Jr. Memorial to the Smithsonian Museums — and much more, all while interacting with peers.

 Experiences like this are possible thanks to the generous support from the community.
 If you would like to sponsor a student, please email cgli@cfgb.org.